kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

 _Confused? 🤔 → Check out the [How to Create a Kintone Database App](https://youtu.be/pRtfn-8cf_I) video 📺_

-## E. Generate an API token for Kintone app
+## E. Generate an API token for the Kintone app

 We need to generate an API Token for our Kintone App.